Who is Coreo?

 For her work pioneering business involvement in the circular economy, Ashleigh has presented to two Australian Prime Ministers, travelled with the Federal Minister for Trade, Tourism and Investment to Japan on a Future Leaders, Future Cities Business Mission and represented Australia as a panellist and speaker at the World Circular Economy Forum alongside the former European Commissioner for the environment.

 Ashleigh is outspoken on the need for Australia to build a more competitive economic model and actively innovates new sustainable business models.
-She is an Associate Professor of Griffith University, holds a Bachelor of Environmental Health Science with Faculty Commendation for academic excellence, 1st Class Honours in Environmental Management, and the highest honour a university can bestow – the University Medal.
+She was an Executive-in-Residence at The Yunus Centre of Griffith University, holds a Bachelor of Environmental Health Science with Faculty Commendation for academic excellence, 1st Class Honours in Environmental Management, and the highest honour a university can bestow – the University Medal.

 As COO of Coreo, Jaine’s expertise lies in her capacity to take her clients on a circular exploration that is compelling, inclusive, and tangible.
 Underpinning engaging storytelling with deep operational expertise, Jaine’s work has been recognised and celebrated, notably having been invited to share her views at the 2019 United Nations General Assembly.

-In recognition of her unique and specialised experience actioning circular economies globally, Jaine has been appointed as an Associate Professor at Griffith University; A Technical Editor of Wiley’s publication ‘Circular Economy for Dummies’; Listed as number four in the world of CSR Influence Leaders 2020; and invited to serve on the Property Council of Australia’s Circular Economy Committee.
+In recognition of her unique and specialised experience actioning circular economies globally, Jaine was appointed as an Executive-in-Residence at Griffith University’s Yunus Centre; A Technical Editor of Wiley’s publication ‘Circular Economy for Dummies’; Listed as number four in the world of CSR Influence Leaders 2020; and invited to be a mentor for the Ellen MacArthur Foundation.

 At her core, Jaine has retained her childlike enthusiasm and wonderment of the world.
 She loves people and loves being a part of creating something big that actually bloody matters.